 Some of these parents feel guilty, as if they did not do all they should have done.
 Added to this is the grief parents endure when their children make poor choices (Proverbs 10:1).
 Note the passion Jesus Himself expresses over the loss of those who chose to reject Him in Matthew 23:37.

-Parents need to understand that their mature children will make their own decisions about whether to obey God or not.
-While parents certainly need to teach and encourage their children to choose God’s way (note Abraham’s example in Genesis 18:19), they also need to realize that their children may have to learn through trial and error and that they may choose a different path than the one in which they grew up.
+Parents need to understand that their mature children will make their own decisions about whether to obey God.
+While parents certainly need to teach and encourage their children to choose His way (note Abraham’s example in Genesis 18:19), they also need to realize that their children may have to learn through trial and error and that they may choose a different path than the one in which they grew up.

 God’s servants must always be “rightly dividing the word of truth” (2 Timothy 2:15), which means understanding and teaching God’s Word accurately.
 Failing to do so can bring unnecessary heartache, as well as lead one into wrong doctrine.

 Those who attempt to put a modern spin on “train up a child” as a guarantee of a child’s future spiritual choice may be well-intentioned, but they are not presenting the Bible’s meaning accurately.

 Is there anything in Proverbs 22:6 that is a parenting guide?
 Yes, indeed there is.
 Even though written of a different culture, it shows that parents should help their maturing teens make their career choices.
 Parents can have good insight into the strengths and weaknesses of their children, as they pertain to a career.
 (Not every parent has this ability, but all parents can still encourage their children to get an accurate assessment of their potential from those who can provide it.)